Brian Schatz: Gun law

 Schatz supports gun control legislation.
 He voted for a 2013 bill banning high-capacity magazines of over 10 bullets, and co-sponsored legislation requiring background checks for every firearm sale in 2019.
-As of 2010, the National Rifle Association had given Schatz a "C" rating for his mixed voting record regarding gun law.

 Schatz participated in the Chris Murphy gun control filibuster in 2016.
 He expressed disappointment when both the Democrat-proposed Feinstein Amendment (making the sale of firearms to individuals on the terrorist watchlist illegal) and the Republican-supported background check changes and gun sale alert system did not pass the Senate.
 He said:

 More than 90% of Americans demand we take action on gun violence, but again Senate Republicans refuse to act.
 It's unacceptable.
 Right now, known terrorists are banned from getting on an airplane, but they are still allowed to buy military-style weapons.
 It is absolutely insane.
 After one of the most horrific mass shootings in our history, we saw people across the country courageously stand up against gun violence and hatred.
 When will Republicans in Congress finally do the same?

 In response to the 2017 Las Vegas shooting, Schatz said, "We can do more than lower the flag to half-mast.
 We can take a stand against gun violence by passing common-sense gun safety laws."

 Health care

-Schatz supports Sen. Bernie Sanders' single-payer proposal, but also introduced his own proposal which would allow states to expand Medicaid into a universal system.
+Schatz supports Senator Bernie Sanders's single-payer proposal, but also introduced his own proposal which would allow states to expand Medicaid into a universal system.
 Schatz supports the Affordable Care Act but supported a religious exemption from its individual mandate.

 Housing

-In April 2019, Schatz was one of forty-one senators to sign a bipartisan letter to the housing subcommittee praising the United States Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that President Trump's budget "has slated this program for elimination after decades of successful economic and community development."
+In April 2019, Schatz was one of 41 senators to sign a bipartisan letter to the housing subcommittee praising the Department of Housing and Urban Development's Section 4 Capacity Building program as authorizing "HUD to partner with national nonprofit community development organizations to provide education, training, and financial support to local community development corporations (CDCs) across the country" and expressing disappointment that President Trump's budget "has slated this program for elimination after decades of successful economic and community development."
 The senators wrote of their hope that the subcommittee would support continued funding for Section 4 in Fiscal Year 2020.

+In 2021, Schatz and Senator Todd Young co-authored the Yes in My Backyard (YIMBY) Act, which created a federal fund that encourages new home construction and less restrictive local zoning laws.
+The bill passed as part of the $1.7 trillion spending bill (H.R.
+2617) on December 20, 2022.

-Privacy rights
+Privacy rights and cybersecurity

 In one of his first Senate votes, Schatz voted against the FISA Amendments Act Reauthorization Act of 2012.
 On April 17, 2013, he voted to expand background checks for gun purchases.

 Schatz voted for the Cybersecurity Information Sharing Act, a bill many civil liberties groups opposed.